ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 2. Use the `Set-InformationBarrierPolicy` cmdlet using an Identity parameter, and specify any changes you want to make.

-    For example, suppose we want to change a policy such that instead of preventing a segment from communicating with two other segments, the segment can communicate with only one other specific segment.

-    Originally, the policy we want to change was defined by using this cmdlet: `New-InformationBarrierPolicy -Name "Seg5CannotTalkToSeg6or7" -AssignedSegment "Seg5" -SegmentsBlocked "Seg6, Seg7"`
+    For example, suppose a policy was defined by using this cmdlet: `New-InformationBarrierPolicy -Name "Seg5CannotTalkToSeg6or7" -AssignedSegment "Seg5" -SegmentsBlocked "Seg6, Seg7"`

-    The policy named *Seg5CannotTalkToSeg6or7* (which as GUID *43c37853-ea10-4b90-a23d-ab8c93772471*) was designed to prevents people in Seg5 from communicating with people in Seg6 and Seg7.

-    Suppose we want to change this so that people in Seg5 can only communicate with people in Seg8, and that we want to rename the policy to *Seg5CanOnlyTalkToSeg8*.
+    Suppose we want to change it so that people in Seg5 can only communicate with people in Seg8, and that we want to rename the policy to *Seg5CanOnlyTalkToSeg8*.
 To make these changes, we might use a cmdlet like this: `Set-InformationBarrierPolicy -Identity 43c37853-ea10-4b90-a23d-ab8c93772471 -Name "Seg5CanOnlyTalkToSeg8" -SegmentsAllowed "Seg8"`

-    In this case, we have changed the policy's name and its effect on people in Seg5.

 3. Repeat steps 1-2 for each policy you want to edit.